 - Menopausal symptoms

 - Referrals to board-certified OB/GYN and Reproductive Health specialists

 If you can't afford urgent care center, you can become a Mira member for just $45/mo.
 Your urgent care visit will be completely covered, and you will have access to low-cost lab testing and prescription discounts.

 Women's health centers offer care and support to help women manage their health.
 They oftentimes have doctors and specialists offering a wide range of services, including women’s primary care, family planning, prenatal through delivery care, midwifery services, OBGYN, mammograms, screenings, postpartum care, along with other services.

 Insurance is typically taken at these centers or clinics.
 If you are uninsured, many places will work with you so you can afford your visit.
-You can also see free and reduced-cost clinics in NYC.

 When seeing your OB/GYN for your annual visit, they will likely perform a Pap smear.

 How do I know if I have abnormal pap smear results?

 If abnormal or unusual cells were discovered during your pap smear, you would have a positive result.
 However, a positive result doesn't mean you have cervical cancer.
 What a positive result means depends on the type of cells discovered in your test.

 If your Pap smear is abnormal, your doctor may perform a colposcopy procedure using a special magnifying instrument (colposcope) to examine the tissues of the cervix, vagina, and vulva.
 Your doctor also may take a tissue sample (biopsy) from any areas that appear abnormal.
 The tissue sample is then sent to a laboratory for analysis and a definitive diagnosis.